elywelly/cryptrack-app/README.md

 ## Functions Breakdown

--   Users are able to view Top 100 Crypto Data from the homepage
+-   Users are able to view 100 Crypto Data from the homepage
     -   API data display
 -   User to sign up or login (if password matches users database)
     -   To match database (password to be encrypted)